mulshankar/CarND-Semantic-Segmentation/README.md

 ```

-* Further upsampling and skip connections are added to match the output image size to input image size
+* Further upsampling and skip connections are added to match the output image size to input image size.
+The full code is available in the main.ipynb jupyter notebook.

 * The network was trained using the below parameters.
 All training was done on the AWS cloud with GPU instance.